HSS (UK) Data Protection Policy

 7.3.
 Karyakartas

 We expect all karyakarta to comply with data protection legislation and this data protection policy; and to follow the relevant rules set out in our Privacy Policy and any other data security guidance from HSS (UK).
 The KKM has overall responsibility for keeping to data protection regulations.
-As part of your data protection duties, you should report (email to webmaster@hssuk.org ) any instance where the rules on how we handle personal data are broken (or might be broken).
+As part of your data protection duties, you should report (email to info@hssuk.org) any instance where the rules on how we handle personal data are broken (or might be broken).

 8. Data Retention